fcardenas07/Eventy-UXD/README.md

 ### 1.2 Our Solution

-Eventy was created to bridge that gap — connecting people with the experiences around them while giving visibility to local organizers.
+Eventy was created to bridge that gap, connecting people with the experiences around them while giving visibility to local organizers.
 The app brings together event information into one simple, location-based, and personalized platform that helps users easily discover, share, and attend activities that matter to them.

 Key features: